Spanish Fairs: How to Celebrate Like Locals

 spanish feria

-There is no way to escape the vibrant rhythms of a feria and you will be invited to dance!
+There is no way to escape the vibrant rhythms of a feria, and you will be invited to dance!

-Although the rhythm seems tricky at the beginning, the steps are really easy to catch.
-I suggest watching some Youtube dancing tutorials and practicing the steps at home.
-It’s really easy to do!
+I suggest watching some YouTube dancing tutorials and practicing the steps at home.
+It’s easy to do!

 The rest is mostly about pretending to know what you are doing!